Adopt a New Cat This Month

-After reading our FCVC blog article on June is Adopt a (Shelter) Cat Month you may have decided a new cat is just the way to round out your family.
-Here are some more tips to consider when choosing and caring for your new cat:
+After reading our FCVC blog article on June is Adopt a (Shelter) Cat Month you may have decided a new feline is just the way to round out your family.
+Here are some more tips to consider when choosing and caring for your new kitty:

-Before choosing a new cat, do your research and think about your options.
+Before choosing, do your research and think about your options.
 Keep in mind the personality, age, and appearance, you’re looking for as well as the kinds of pets you already have at home.
 If you’ve never owned a cat before, it’s also important to know what taking care of your new cat will involve in advance.

 AGE AND BREED

 In choosing a cat, you must first decide whether you want to bring home a kitten, a juvenile, or an adult.
 Generally, kittens are curious, playful, and energetic.
 You get to watch them grow and mature, and can influence the development of their personality.
 A kitten may also be more readily accepted by pets that you already have.
 An adult cat’s personality is already established, so you’ll have a better idea of how the cat will fit in your particular home situation.
 Healthy adult cats usually require less intensive care and supervision than kittens or juveniles do.

 A second thing to consider in choosing a cat is whether you want a pedigreed or a mixed-breed animal, either of which can be excellent companions.
 Mixed-breed cats are generally categorized as either domestic shorthairs or domestic longhairs.
 The greatest advantage of getting a pedigreed cat is that its size, appearance, and to some extent, personality, are likely to fit the profile of its particular breed.
 With a mixed-breed cat, you will be unable to predict its adult size and appearance as accurately.